-What now?
-Migrants disembark in Europe to uncertain future
+Migrants arrive in Europe with big hopes, many questions

 “Is there a hotel inside?” asked one of the men watching the floating behemoth from the deck of the much smaller rescue ship.
 “It’s so amazing,” said another.
 The children waved incessantly.

-Halfway across the world, on the sidelines of the U.N.
-General Assembly in New York, members of the Italian government said most of the migrants on the Ocean Viking would be sent to other European countries.
+Italy’s Interior Ministry said 124 of the migrants would be divided up and sent to France, Germany, Portugal, Ireland and Luxembourg.
+The remainder will be allowed to stay in Italy under the care of the Catholic Church, the ministry said.

-They called for a permanent European solution to migrant arrivals, instead of the current practice of dealing with the issue ship by ship.
-They said they also intend to make it easier to return migrants who don’t qualify for protection in Europe.
+In New York, members of the Italian government on the sidelines of the U.N.
+General Assembly called for a permanent European solution for making decisions about rescued migrants instead of the current practice of dealing with the issue ship by ship.
+They said they also intend to make it easier to return migrants who don’t qualify for asylum or refugee protections in Europe.

 Premier Giuseppe Conte said Italy will soon deliver “good news about a much more effective repatriation system at a European level.
 Italy is preparing for a decisive turning point.”

-Associated Press writers Karl Ritter and Giada Zampano in Rome, and David Rising in Berlin, contributed to this report.
+Associated Press writers Karl Ritter and Giada Zampano in Rome and David Rising in Berlin contributed to this report.